 Robert Garfinkle began his career in China, managing user acquisition for mobile gaming company Elex.
-Since moving to the Bay Area, he has continued advancing in the industry, managing user acquisition for Gameloft, Netmarble Games, and now Nexon M. He has been at Nexon M for nearly three years, currently their Senior User Acquisition Manager since the beginning of 2018.
+Since moving to the Bay Area, he has continued advancing in the industry, managing user acquisition for Gameloft, Netmarble Games, and Nexon M. He was with Nexon M for nearly three years, formerly their Senior User Acquisition Manager since the beginning of 2018.

 Read Robert’s blog: “What I Learned Marketing Gaming Apps Developed in APAC”

 In your own words, tell us about the apps that you manage?

 I manage a series of Action RPG and Strategy titles in the Western market.
 These are games characterized by a limited demographic match, higher-than-average LTV and high development cost.
 These apps have limited ability to scale, which presents a big challenge when developing UA strategy.

 How did you get started in mobile marketing?